gchure/phd/docs/src/chapter_08/section_06_entropy.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The sampling results can be seen in
 @Fig:entropy_corner.
-The estimation of $\Delta S_R$ is distinct for each condition where as the sampling for $\Delta S_{AI}$ is the same for all conditions and is centered about 0.
+The estimation of $\Delta S_R$ is distinct for each condition whereas the sampling for $\Delta S_{AI}$ is the same for all conditions and is centered at about 0.
 The latter suggests that the value of
 $\Delta\varepsilon_{AI}$ determined at 37$^\circ$ C is not dependent on temperature within the resolution of our experiments.
 The difference between the estimated value of $\Delta S_{R}$ between temperatures suggests that